Faithlife/FaithlifeData/docs/index.md

 (`fdp` is just an arbitrary prefix for the automatically named parameters; it stands for "Faithlife.Data parameter".)

-Note that using an interpolated string without `Sql.Format()` is still a SQL injection vulnerability:
+Note that using an interpolated string without `Sql.Format()` is still a SQL injection vulnerability.
+Consider enabling [FL0012](https://github.com/Faithlife/FaithlifeAnalyzers/wiki/FL0012) from [Faithlife.Analyzers](https://github.com/Faithlife/FaithlifeAnalyzers), which reports when `Command` is called with an interpolated string.

 ```csharp
 // Don't do this!